 You can also use the CampaignHook settings to assign a Lambda function that handles the message delivery.
 This type of function is useful for delivering messages through custom channels that Amazon Pinpoint doesn't support, such as social media platforms.
-For more information, see Creating custom channels in Amazon Pinpoint.
+For more information, see Create a custom channel in Amazon Pinpoint using a webhook or Lambda function.